GateNLP/gateplugin-Python/README.md

 Add the plugin within GATE (Creole Plugin Manager then click '+' then select the directory of the plugin)

-Create a new PythonPR and add it to an application, configure the location of your Python executable and the location of a new script.
+Create a new PythonPR and add it to an application, configure the location of your Python executable (either as a URL to a specific binary or as the name of a command on the PATH) and the location of a new script.

 The script should use the following template: